Stewart Prosser: Corporate world

-Stewart Prosser has also a 30 years career in the corporate world.
-He has managed for 20 years corporate and financial communications strategies and functions for blue chip, multinational brands, including Lehman Brothers (Executive Director of Corporate Communications for Europe and Asia), AXA (Director of Corporate Affairs), The Royal Bank of Scotland (Head of Public Relations, Corporate and Institutional Banking) and JPMorgan Chase (Vice-President, Corporate Communications, EAME).
-In 2006, he founded Prosser Associates, where he offers advisory, strategic and practical support to executive teams and communications heads, in a variety of sectors.
+Stewart Prosser has also had a 30 year career in the corporate world.
+He led corporate and financial communications strategies and functions for blue chip, multinational brands, including Lehman Brothers (Executive Director of Corporate Communications for Europe and Asia), AXA (Director of Corporate Affairs), The Royal Bank of Scotland (Head of Public Relations, Corporate and Institutional Banking) and JPMorgan Chase (Vice-President, Corporate Communications, EAME).
+In 2006, he founded Prosser Associates, offering advisory and strategic support to executive teams and corporate affairs heads.

-He is a Fellow of the Chartered Institute of Public Relations.